 5. Incarceration’s Witnesses: American Prison Writing

-Hamilton College – EdX
+Hamilton University – EdX

 Incarceration’s Witnesses: American Prison Writing is one of the free criminal justice courses online.
 Doran Larson is the instructor, from Hamilton College.
 The length of this introductory course is 4 weeks.
 This online coursework offers an in-depth study of incarceration, with a focus on first-person testimonials by prisoner witnesses in the US.
-This introductory course surveys the history of the prison system from 1790 to 2015 to facilitate a better understanding of the mass-scale prison’s rise.
+This introductory course surveys the history of the prison system from 1790 to 2015 to facilitate better understanding of the mass-scale prison’s rise.

 The course includes these literary texts: Fourth City: Essays from the Prison in America, and The (online) American Prison Writing Archive.
 It is designed to follow the literary history of prison life, with day-to-day practices, the rise of the mass prison, and rehabilitation.
 The course offers insight into the history of incarceration and prison writing, but these first-person testimonials help with a better understanding of what the prison system is all about.

 Justice is one of the free online criminal justice courses, taught by Michael Sandel from Harvard University.
 This online course facilitates a better understanding of criminal justice and social justice with a focus on topics like income distribution, human rights, same-sex marriage, and affirmative action.
 The course lasts for 12 weeks, focusing on contemporary and classical theories of criminal justice, with flexible deadlines.